See how the Stellar network works and what you can use Lumens for.

 How to sell or trade XLM

 - Go to the exchange platform you have your Stellar Lumens in.
-If you have your XLM in a digital wallet, then you can choose whichever platform from the list above that you’d like to complete your sale using.
+If you have your XLM in a digital wallet, then you can choose whichever platform from the list above that you’d like to complete your sale with.

 - Transfer your XLM to bitcoin or Ether within the platform.